Reporting possible damage or a threat to a Monument

 - It is a national monument subject to a preservation order (or temporary preservation order).

-- It is a national monument in the ownership or guardianship of the Minister for Arts, Heritage and the Gaeltacht or a Local Authority.
+- It is a national monument in the ownership or guardianship of the Minister for Housing, Local Government and Heritage or a Local Authority.

 Different levels of protection apply to a monument depending on which of the four categories it falls under.
 Anyone proposing to carry out work at or in relation or in proximity to a monument should be aware of the following: